javier-cramirez/javier-cramirez/README.md

  I am trying to get into audio engineering --- currently a mixing noob

-**Music enjoyer (bonus points if you can guess the singer in my profile pic), and always willing to help people do good.**
+**Bonus points if you can guess the singer in my profile pic!
+Always willing to help people do good...**
 <!--
 **javier-cramirez/javier-cramirez** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.